cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

         *   -   Now

-            -   The maximum debt is set individually in the settings of each vendor plan.
+            -   The maximum debt is set not only globally, but also individually — in the settings of each :doc:`vendor plan <user_guide/addons/vendor_plans/>`.

         *   -   What's better about it